 I joined PayPay as an iOS engineer in January 2020.
 Currently, I am mainly involved in the development of new features for consumers in the Feature Team.

 I started taking interest in PayPay when I won the “10 Billion Yen Giveaway Campaign” and received a PayPay Bonus of 100,000 yen.
-At that time, I was using multiple QR payment services, but PayPay became my go-to after this campaign.
+At that time, I was using multiple code payment services, but PayPay became my go-to after this campaign.
 I decided to join PayPay because as I saw the PayPay app become more convenient with new features added day by day, I realized that I wanted to ride this wave and see firsthand how the service would expand.

 The first impression when I joined PayPay

 I had only worked for startup companies with around 100 people before joining Paypay, so it seemed like a huge company with its 1,000 or so employees at the time.
 But once inside, I was really surprised to see how strategies were constantly updated and all employees were working as one with the speed and aggressiveness of startups.

 iOS team structure and operation

 PayPay has about 15 iOS engineers right now.
 We have folks not only from Japan but also from diverse countries like India, US, and China.
 The team is divided into four groups: Feature Team (for to-C), Merchant Team (for merchants), SDK Team, and Platform Team.
 During my interview, I told the interviewer that I wanted to be involved in the to-C service.
 As a result, I have been involved in the development of various features as a member of the Feature Team since I joined PayPay.

 PayPay rolls out new features every week.
 That means that we are not assigned the same feature all the time, but given different tasks, such as feature improvement and development, based on the project.
 When working on a large project, we focus on that project only, but we can have multiple projects at the same time if they are small.